Copyright law of South Korea: History

 While the Korean copyright law has some unique characteristics, it has heavily drawn from foreign examples—particularly those of the United States.

 Freedom of panorama in Korea is limited with regard to works of art in public places which cannot be distributed for commercial purposes.

+Collective rights management

+Collective management organizations (CMOs) or copyright collecting societies in South Korea are regulated by the Ministry of Culture, Sports and Tourism.
+As of 2015, 13 organizations have been approved by MCST to provide copyright trust services in South Korea: